 Ninety-seven percent of Hindus live in the majority, most living in India, Mauritius, and Nepal.

-Similarly, about 87 percent of Christians living the world’s 157 majority Christian nations.
+Similarly, about 87 percent of Christians live in the world’s 157 majority-Christian nations.

 People who attend religious services are more likely than secular individuals to join other non-religious social groups such as charities and clubs.